Carlton Communications: Acquisitions

-During 1985, video company, Abekas Video Systems, was purchased for £52.8 million.
+During 1985, US video company, Abekas Video Systems, was purchased for £52.8 million.
+In 1986, it bought the Complete Post facility, one of the largest production facilities in Hollywood, for $31 million.
+It also acquired Post Perfect, a post-production company in New York.
+In March 1987 it acquired Modern Video Productions in Philadelphia for $48 million.

 Carlton purchased Skyscan, the satellite dish manufacturer, in 1986.
 The company was sold on in 1988 because of slow sales and continuing delays in new start-up television services.
 Carlton's biggest acquisition of the decade came in October 1988, when it bought Technicolor SA for $780m, which led to Carlton becoming the world's largest producer of video cassette duplication and motion picture film processing, serving Hollywood studios and software companies.
 A year later, Carlton bought United Engineering Industries (UEI) plc for £580m, incorporating Quantel and Solid State Logic, which designed and manufactured professional video and sound products.
 Carlton later disposed of Solid State Logic in 1999 and Quantel in 2000.

 In January 1992, Carlton strengthened its media library when it acquired Pickwick Video, which in turn was re-branded and merged with the existing Carlton library to create Carlton Visual Entertainment.
 The company acquired a 20% stake in GMTV a month after it won the ITV breakfast franchise 1991 and bought 18% stake in Independent Television News in 1993.
 Carlton increased its stake in Central Television to 81% in 1994 and two years later added Westcountry Television to its portfolio.
 The acquisition of Central made Carlton one of the largest television producers in the UK, when Action Time and Planet 24 were added to the company's holding.

 The future Prime Minister, David Cameron was director of corporate affairs at Carlton from July 1994 to February 2001, his only venture into employment outside of the political world.